ds5110/faces/svc.md

 <img src="figs/PCA_of_landmarks_infant_not_normalized.png">
 <img src="figs/PCA_of_landmarks_predict_not_normalized.png">

+---

 ### Geometric Values

-Now we use the two geometric values, `boxratio` and `interoclar_norm`, as predictors.
+Used geometric values, i.e. `'boxratio', 'interoc_norm'` in `merged_landmarks`, as predictors.

 Those two predictors are computed from the normalized landmarks, and they correspond to the `box width / box height` and `box size / interocular didtance` in `TABLE II` of Dr. Wan's paper.

 Bellow is the performance on geometric values.
 The classification report is generated on the test set, and the last lines shows the number of support vectors in the train set with 736 samples.